samyak1409/django/README.md

 #### 1. Create new app `users` (and add it to `settings.INSTALLED_APPS`), initialize its view.

 #### 2. Now, to make a registration form, Django has a builtin `UserCreationForm` (A form that creates a user, with no privileges, from the given username and password.).
-- *This is kind of similar to the database models in the sense that, we can create Python classes and these classes generate HTML forms for us.*
+- *This is kind of similar to the database models in the sense, that we can create Python classes, and these classes generate HTML forms for us.*

 #### 3. Create template with form, route url (as "Function views" this time, [see](django_project/django_project/urls.py#L6)).